firecmsco/firecms/website/docs/collections.md

 * `name` The plural name of the view.
 E.g. 'products'.

 * `relativePath` Relative Firestore path of this view to its parent.
-If this view is in the root the path is equal to the absolute one.
+If this view is in the root the path, it is equal to the absolute one.
 This path also determines the URL in FireCMS.

 * `subcollections` Following the Firestore document and collection schema, you